jonhiggs/ml67/doc/03-patching.md

 - If you are planing to use the original case, be careful not to obscure the holes that are drilled into the circuit board.

-- Tin the pins on the Teensy before you start.
+- Tin the pins on the Teensy before you begin.

 - You could use the original header for all this work.
-I was unable to find a connector to fit it though.
+I was unable to find a connector to fit it.
 If you find one, please let me know the product number.

 ## Disassembly